jongough/crowdsource_pi/README.md

 * Reports connectivity status in the preferences dialog
 * Uses a basic authentication scheme using an API key

+## Download location

+Plugin files for various OSes can be downloaded from [Cloudsmith](https://cloudsmith.io/~kahu/repos/crowdsource_pi-beta/packages/).

 ## Installation instructions

 * Connect a laptop to the same ethernet segment as your radar.
 Follow the instructions here for any network setup: https://github.com/opencpn-radar-pi/radar_pi/wiki